-Manaus and the jungle: We had left Porto Velho on a bus.
-This chapter starts with our arrival at a boat landing on the Amazon and tells our story from Manaus and a trip into the jungle fishing flesh-eating piranhas.
+We arrived at a boat landing on the Amazon and crossed over to Manaus.
+We then went on a trip into the jungle fishing flesh-eating piranhas.

 Thursday 15.10.1987, Manaus